Coffee for Life

 Coffee and addiction

 - Don’t drink coffee first thing in the morning.
-You don't need it.
+You don’t need it and neither do you need the sugar or cream in it.

 - Don’t drink large doses of caffeine after 2pm.